StanczakDominik/SC2GoalTracker/README.md

 ### Multiple monitor support?
 Currently players will have to change the auto_anchor_left_right_offset /or auto_anchor_bottom_top_offset fields enough to make it place in another monitor

+### Why was minutes played chosen as the stat tracked?
+Minutes played was the stat that I wanted to track as I played.
+Games where a player gets cheesed/cheeses doesn't last as long as a macro game, so the time spent making proper decisions and accurate actions isn't as long.

+### Why a desktop app vs a web app?
+The decision to make a desktop app was made because having a persistent application which is visible at all times makes it harder to ignore.
+[Here's a link on how to do that for Windows 10](https://support.microsoft.com/en-us/help/4026268/windows-10-change-startup-apps)

 # How to get player id
 [optional]Go to rankedftw.com